RiflerRick/b2/run.md

 ```

 **Downscaling the subscriber instances**
 From the CPM for each query type it is possible to get the average wait time for each query type.
-For CRUD operations, lets assume, the average wait time for each operation is a,b,c and d respectively.
-We take the average of a,b,c and d.
-Let this be `x`.
+For CRUD operations, lets assume, the average wait time for one operation is `x`.
 We also know the actual average wait times for each query type.
-Let these values be p,q,r and s respectively.
-We take the average of p,q,r and s.
-Let this be `y`
+Let this value for a query_type be `y`
 If `y` > `x`, the `MasterSubscribeController` will issue a signal through the `stopSignal` channel.
-This will stop any one go routine
+This will stop any one go routine.

 **NOTE: In either the publisher or subscriber, incase of a conflict, downscaling will get the priority**